-It is also possible to import a transformed trace-file into a 3D modelling package so that a 3D visualisation the model can be created automatically.
+It is also possible to import a transformed trace-file into a 3D modelling package so that 3D visualisation can be created automatically.
 The ability to display the results of the model in a 3D representation is an important tool in communicating the output of traditional agent-based modelling.
-Additionally, an added benefit of presenting a 3D representation is that historians and military logistics experts may be able to better evaluate the validity of the model itself, and hence provide 'face-validation' if they agree with the model's behaviour.
-3D representations have their dangers though, as they can convey an artificial sense of authority due to their persuasive nature.
+3D representations have their dangers though, as the can convey an artificial sense of authority due to their persuasive nature.
 The ability to produce different representations of the model's results therefore remains useful.

-Fig. 2 The MWGrid framework
+Figure 2.
+The MWGrid framework